 The name of a new disk will often include the manufacturer’s name (e.g. WD My Book 111D Media...).
 Please pay particular attention to selecting the disk, not one of the volumes on the disk.
 You must select the whole disk to correctly initialize the device.

 Disk Utility occasionally has problems with unmounting a volume while attempting to erase it (e.g. because Spotlight prevents the unmount request).
 Click the Eject button next to any volumes on the disk to preemptively unmount them before erasing the disk.

 Erase the specified disk

 Click the Erase button in Disk Utility's toolbar, then configure the name, format, and partitioning scheme of your disk.
-You can set the name to whatever you like, but set the Scheme to GUID Partition Map.
-If you do not see the Scheme option, go back two steps and select the whole disk device, not one of the volumes on the disk.
+You can set the name to whatever you like, but when formatting a backup disk, set the Scheme to GUID Partition Map.
+If you do not see the Scheme option (and you're erasing an external storage device), go back two steps and select the whole disk device, not one of the volumes on the disk.

 Click the Erase button when you are finished configuring the name, format, and partition scheme for your destination.
 If you are given an Erase Volume Group choice, choose that option to erase the whole volume group.

 If you're backing up multiple source volumes to this same backup disk, you can keep things organized by creating partitions.
 If you formatted your backup volume as APFS, select the volume and choose "Add APFS volume..." from Disk Utility's Edit menu.
 If you chose another format, select the backup volume, then click the "Partition" button in Disk Utility's toolbar.